Measures of complexity and entanglement in fermionic many-body systems: Introduction

-In sections~\ref{section:II} and \ref{section:III} we describe the general properties of the canonical wave-functions, which are needed to evaluate the quantum Boltzmann or the Shannon entropies, which provide a measure of the complexity and of the entanglement of many-body wave-functions.
+In sections~\ref{section:II} and \ref{section:III} we describe the general properties of the canonical wave functions, which are needed to evaluate the canonical occupation probabilities and the orbital entanglement entropy, which provide measures of the complexity and of the many-body wave functions.
 The complexity of a many-body wave-function can be characterized by the degree of non-similarity to a Slater determinant.
-Canonical wave-functions were introduced a long time ago in connection with describing pairing correlations as the eigenvectors of the one-body density matrix.
-The mathematical framework for describing superfluid fermionic systems was formulated in terms of quasiparticles by \textcite{Bogoliubov:1958} and \textcite{Valatin:1958}. \textcite{Zumino:1962} and \textcite{Bloch:1962} have shown that one can introduce a particular set of quasiparticles, with similar properties to the set used by \textcite{Bardeen:1957} (BCS), the canonical set of states, see also Ref.~\cite{Ring:2004}.
+Canonical wave functions were introduced a long time ago, in connection with describing pairing correlations, as the eigenvectors of the one-body density matrix.
+The mathematical framework for describing superfluid fermionic systems was formulated in terms of quasiparticles by \textcite{Bogoliubov:1958} and \textcite{Valatin:1958}. \textcite{Zumino:1962} and \textcite{Bloch:1962} have shown that one can introduce a particular set of quasiparticles, with similar properties to the set used by \textcite{Bardeen:1957} (BCS), the canonical set of states, see also Ref.~\cite{Ring:2004}. \textcite{Lowdin:1956a,Lowdin:1956} introduced the natural spin orbitals as the eigenvectors of the one-body density matrix.
+The definitions of the canonical wave functions and the natural orbitals are mathematically identical, yet have been used in different contexts, particularly extensively in chemistry~\cite{Davidson:1972}, but lately also in nuclear physics~\cite{Pandharipande:1984,Stoitsov:1993,Reinhard:1999,Dobaczewski:1996,Tajima:2004, Tichai:2019,Robin:2021,Hoppe:2021,Fasano:2022,Chen:2022,Hu:2022,Hagen:2022,Kortelainen:2022,Tichai:2022}, often without realizing that they represent the same complete set of orthonormal single-particle orbitals, namely the canonical set of states.